Configuring a Captive Portal

 Authentication Method Result

-Guest Users will log in as a Guest using a temporary token.
+Guest Users can sign in as a Guest using a temporary token.

-Google Users can log in with their approved Google accounts.
+Google Users can sign in with their approved Google accounts.

-Azure Users can log in with Azure AD.
+Azure Users can sign in with Microsoft Entra ID (formally Azure AD).

-Standard Users log in with their username and password.
+Standard Users can sign in with their username and password.

 1. Select Save.